1. It saves fuel, due to its high torque. Customers on average say they save

 4. Cheaper, lower octanes can be used.
 Higher octane fuels only help to prevent pinking (knocking, or pre-ignition), but the Surbo by itself already reduces this tendency as the amount of fuel injected is less.
 A Kia Rio Surbo owner reported better mileage with 92 octane vs 98 octane.
 You can try every kind of fuel to see which gives the most kilometre per dollar.

 5. The Surbo saves time and time is money.
 Through faster starts, higher speeds where legal and safe overtaking power.
 The Surbo is also automatically activated when you ease off the accelerator entering a sharp turn.
 Air pressure is built up within a second by mid bend; the subsequent acceleration will pull the car towards the inside of the curve.
 This gives better road holding and a faster exit (it's like doing a heel and toe, which maintains the rpm through a corner).
 Other than these, red lights can be avoided with an ability to change speed easily well ahead.
 All this can be done without fuel penalty.
+By point 1., since Surbo usage usually results in fuel saving, you will spend less time visiting fuel pumps and queuing up to pay.

 6. Reduced air filter changes.
 Occasionally you can just take your filter out, shake the dirt off and put it back on.
 The Surbo's deep air suction power overcomes filtration losses and is more tolerant of dirty or old filters.
 This is a better solution than buying washable metal filter elements, because their seals may not fit the filter box tightly.
 Or they might collapse under box pressure, causing a leak, poor suction and dirt entering the engine.